 Your department heads will take the shot list, storyboards, and schedules and review them.
 Then, in one big pre-production meeting, everyone will discuss what they need for their department to realize the scenes as scripted.

-This is done scene-by-scene for every scene in the film.
+This is done scene-by-scene for every scene.
 Depending on the script, this meeting can be a pleasant afternoon or a week-long discussion.

 After the meeting, the department heads will be on the same page.
 At some point, you will let your departments generate their equipment lists.

-The DP will list the wants of the camera department such as the camera, lenses, tripods, mounts, and maybe even film.
+The DP will make a wishlist for the camera department, such as the camera, lenses, tripods, mounts, and maybe even film stock.

 The Art Department will have one of the biggest lists on most shoots and can include everything from wood for set construction to props, costumes, fog machines, picture cars and much more.